Skip to main content

 2. Invite the Light.

 Prayer isn't just for Sundays.
 Pray: "God, shine Your light on this.
 Show me what I'm not seeing."
-Then wait, listen, and trust that He will.
+Then wait, listen, and trust that He'll.

 3. Build From the Brightness.

 Decide that every next move, personally or professionally, will align with what the Light reveals.
 No more building in shadows.
 No more hustling in circles.
 Built by the sunrise.
 Built by the Savior.
-Built on the certainty that you are seen, loved, and led.
+Built on the certainty that you're seen, loved, and led.

-You were not made to stumble through life.
+You weren't made to stumble through life.
 You were created to walk, run, lead, and build in the brilliance of a Great Light.
 You don't have to manufacture it.
 You just have to follow it.

 George B. Thomas